-Each participant will have an opportunity to create up to five pieces, (sizes ranging from 6×6″ to 9×12″) depending on the chosen substrate (tile, anti-reflective glass or acrylic, yupo or acetate paper).
+Each participant will have an opportunity to create up to five pieces, (sizes ranging from 6×6″ to 9×12″) depending on the chosen substrate (tile, anti-reflective glass, yupo or acetate paper).

 A variety of specially priced frames (as low as $10!) for your projects available for purchase at each event.
 Quality mouldings selected directly from the Four Sticks collection Take it home ready to hang!